Foods For Goldfish-What Are The Best Food Options?

 Cut back on feeding as the fish show less interest in food as the water temperature drops.
 Dry or gel food will be adequate at this time of year if your fish show any interest at all.

 Goldfish are mainly bottom feeders, stirring up the bottom looking for worms and other insect larvae.
-For this reason, you should only use gravel in your aquarium that is either too big for your goldfish to pick up, or too small for it to get caught in their mouths.
+For this reason, you should only use gravel in your aquarium that is either too big for your Goldfish to pick up or too small for it to get caught in their mouths.

 Another consideration is the gravel shouldn't be so large that food falling to the bottom can't be retrieved by your fish.